 Diploma Document provided by the University certifying that the student has earned a degree.

-Dual Enrollment Typically refers to high school students who are receiving high school credit while also being enrolled in college-level credit.
-This term can also refer to students who are concurrently enrolled in two or more higher education institutions.
+Dual Enrollment Refers to students who are concurrently enrolled in two or more higher education institutions.

-Enrollment Status Terms used for reporting a student's academic load to external agencies. (i.e., full-time, half-time, less than half-time)
+Enrollment Status Indicates student's academic load (i.e., full-time, three-quarter time, half-time, less than half-time).

 Good Standing Academic status of students who are not on probation or under suspension.

-General Education Program Group of foundation courses required of undergraduate students regardless of the student's major.
+General Education Program Group of foundation courses required of all undergraduate degrees regardless of major.

-Grade Point Numerical value given to grades.
+Grade Point Numerical value given to grades (also referred to as quality points.)
 For example, four grade points per credit hour is awarded for a grade of "A".

 Grade Point Average (GPA) Calculation derived from dividing the grade points earned by the number of credits attempted.

-Hold Block which prohibits students from functions such as registering for courses or receiving a transcript or diploma.
+Hold Block which prohibits students from registering for classes or receiving a transcript or diploma.
 Most holds are due to an unpaid financial obligation, or failure to complete a required process.

 Honors, Scholastic Designation indicated on the graduates' diploma and transcript that reflects outstanding scholarship.

-Honors College Program Designed to serve the needs of academically talented, high-achieving students accepted into the Honors College Program.
+Honors College Program Designed to serve the needs of academically talented, high-achieving students.

 Identical Courses Those courses identified by multiple course codes and/or numbers that are taught in the same classroom, at the same time, and by the same instructor.
 Student may only receive credit toward graduation for one.

-Incomplete Grade Assigned when a student has not completed all work for a course and the instructor agrees to allow additional time for completion of the course.
+Incomplete Grade Assigned when a student has not completed all work for a class and the instructor agrees to allow additional time for completion.